-- 6.7 Hampstead village is dominated by the A502 London Distributor Road, which runs through its centre and along a narrow and frequently congested section towards Whitestone Pond.
+- 6.8 Hampstead village is dominated by the A502 London Distributor Road, which runs through its centre and along a narrow and frequently congested section towards Whitestone Pond.
 The B511 and B519 Borough Distributor roads running along Fitzjohn's Avenue and Spaniards Road suffer frequent congestion.
 Roads leading to South End Green are heavily used and Fleet Road suffers from stationary or slow-moving traffic during most daytime hours.
-The community has expressed particular concern about the wide catchment areas of some local schools, resulting in high volumes of traffic coming from outside the Plan Area, causing chronic congestion at peak times. - 6.8 Community responses indicate a high level of support for measures to reduce traffic congestion and encourage the use of sustainable transport. - 6.9 Our pollution study revealed high levels of air pollution.
-Only in a few areas such as the middle of Hampstead Heath did the level of NO2 fall well below limits set by the EU.
-The highest level of NO2, more than twice the EU limit,
+The community has expressed particular concern about the wide catchment areas of some local schools, resulting in high volumes of traffic coming from outside the Plan Area, causing chronic congestion at peak times. - 6.9 Community responses indicate a high level of support for measures to reduce traffic congestion and encourage the use of sustainable transport. - 6.10 The Hampstead Neighbourhood Forum has conducted two studies of air pollution in the Plan area.
+The 2015 study revealed high levels of air pollution.
+Only in a few areas, such as the middle of Hampstead Heath, did the level of nitrogen dioxide (NO2) fall well below limits set by the EU.
+The highest level of NO2, more than twice the EU limit, was recorded at the junction of Arkwright Road/Fitzjohn's Avenue and at Spaniards Inn.